Solar installation next steps: After you sign your contract

 We also secure electrical and possible building permits if required by the city.
 Depending on your jurisdiction, we can get some of these permits over the counter, meaning we can apply for them online or quickly from the local planning department.
 Some systems in some cities require a design review, which can take a few weeks and may require an engineering analysis.

-When we send you the receipt for your down payment, we will also send an invoice for the equipment deposit–70 percent of the cost of your system–with a due date.
+When we send you the receipt for your down payment, we will also send an invoice for the equipment deposit–typically 70 percent of the cost of your system–with a due date.
 Once we receive your equipment deposit, we order your panels, inverters, and racking equipment from our suppliers.

-A couple of weeks before your installation, one of our project managers will contact you to go over your system and to answer any questions you might have.
+A couple of weeks before your solar installation, one of our project managers will contact you to go over the details of your solar energy system and answer any questions you might have.
 Depending on the scope and complexity of your project, this may be done in person or over the phone.
-The project manager will also confirm your install date and time.
+The project manager will also confirm your solar installation date and time.